DigitallyRefined/android-ip-camera/README.md

 To protect the stream and the password from being sent in plain-text over HTTP, a certificate can be used to start the stream over HTTPS.

-To generate a new self-signed certificate, clone this repo and run `./scripts/generate-certificate.sh` then use the `server.p12`.
-Or if you have your own domain you can use [Let's Encrypt](https://letsencrypt.org) to skip the self-signed security warning message.
+The app will automatically generate a self-signed certificate on first launch, but if you have your own domain you can use [Let's Encrypt](https://letsencrypt.org) to generate a trusted certificate and skip the self-signed security warning message, by changing the TLS certificate in the settings.

+To generate a new self-signed certificate, clear the app settings and restart or clone this repo and run `./scripts/generate-certificate.sh` then use the certificate `personal_certificate.p12` file it generates.